Introduction :

 • The Development and study of Ayurveda and homoeopathy are left only in a few research institutes, and if they also start practising the modern medicines then the status and future of Ayurveda and homoeopathy will be in danger.

-Also Read : Should agricultural subsidies be stopped?
+Also Read : Should political parties be brought under RTI Act?

 Your Turn…